CodingFabian/docs-2/about/production-environment-best-practice.md

 * Adding new tenants is straightforward; simply create a new schema.
 * Since connections are established at the database level rather than per tenant, connection pooling is more effective.

-###### Limitations
+- **Limitations**

   * Since all tenant data resides in the same database, physical isolation is not achieved.
   * If each tenant has minimal data but the total tenant count is high, schema management may become complex.
   * Since all tenants share a single database, performance optimizations must account for workload balancing.

+For businesses looking to optimize cost and operational efficiency, schema-per-tenant or shared table models may be most suitable.

 ### Table Design

 When designing a PostgreSQL database schema, choosing between wide and narrow table layouts is crucial, as each has distinct advantages and trade-offs.

 #### Narrow Table Layout

 A narrow table typically has few data value columns but may include multiple metadata or categorizing columns.
 This design is beneficial when dealing with a low number of known metrics and data types.
 It allows for individual consideration of each metric's data type and simplifies table design by using independent tables for each metric.
 Extending the schema with additional metrics is straightforward; simply create a new table for the new metric.

 ```
 --Example of a simple narrow table layout